 Furthermore, the switching or the phase chopping being done using ordinary capacitor diac technology lack accuracy and sharpness.

-The proposed mains transformerless PWM controlled fan dimmer circuit designed by me is free from all such possible issues normally accompanied with traditional fan or light dimmers since it uses an advanced CMOS IC based circuit and an accurate zero crossing detector stage.
+The proposed mains transformerless PWM controlled fan regulator circuit designed by me is free from all such possible issues normally accompanied with traditional fan or light dimmers since it uses an advanced CMOS IC based circuit and an accurate zero crossing detector stage.

 No MCUs Used